Explaining the Pattern detection parameters

-If the parts are aligned, the expected orientation indicates whether the long side of the objects (X-axis) is aligned with the reference (Region of Interest) X- or Y-axis.
+If the parts are aligned, the expected orientation indicates whether the long side of the objects (X-axis) is aligned with the ROI frame X- or Y-axis.
 If the parts do not follow any particular alignment, choose an unknown orientation.

 With the Remove contour points on ROI boundary and the Threshold, you can remove contour points that are within the threshold distance of the Region of Interest.

 These parameters specify filters for rejecting detected objects.
-Rejected objects are shown in the Detection grid as invalid.
+Rejected objects are shown in the Objects table as invalid.

 Pattern objects can be rejected by setting minimum and maximum values for their size in number of points.
-Additionally, objects can be rejected depending on the value of the 2D contour score and 2D surface score.
+Additionally, objects can be rejected depending on the value of the 2D contour score, 2D surface score, and Expected object location.

 Refer to Optimize detections to learn how you can make detections faster.